kimdoyo5/StuffModelML/README.md

 ## Checklist
-Filter for pitchers who have thrown 10+ pitches each year
+Filter for pitch types for which pitchers have thrown 10+ of each year